fohlsom/frontend-nanodegree-mobile-portfolio/README.md

 - Cached document.body.scrollTop by putting it in a variable out of the loop.
 - Replaced querySelectorAll with getElementsByClassName.
-- Cached variable dx and newwidth in the changePizzaSizes function

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).